 So, what’s next?
 The success of this technique, and of OroBOT itself, means that work of this kind will surely be applied to other ancient animals, some of which come from crucial parts of evolutionary history or are unusual and mysterious because they’re so different from living animals.
 “I’d love to see someone try this with a walking Triassic pterosaur,” says Hutchinson.

-This article was first published on BBC Science Focus in April 2019 – subscribe here
+- This article was first published in BBC Science Focus in April 2019 – subscribe here